kshvmdn/Plan/README.md

 # Plan
 Plan your road trips.
-Attempted to add further functionality to Google Maps, namely for road trips.
+Add features to Google Maps, namely useful for _longer_ road trips. (e.g. travelling to a hackathon! 😄)

 ### Features
 - Restaurants that appear along the way (complete)